becem-gharbi/nuxt-directus/README.md

 ## Auth

 The module has `useDirectusAuth` composable for handling authentication with cookie based storage.
-It expose these methods
+It exposes these methods

 - `login` login with email/password and redirect to login page
 - `logout` logout, clear storage and redirect to logout page
 - `fetchUser` call to refetch and refresh `user` state
 - `loginWithProvider` login with SSO provider and redirect to login page on success and callback page otherwise
-- `getToken` get a fresh access token means it will be refreshed on expiration
 - `requestPasswordReset`
 - `resetPassword`